 Our desire is to offer encouragement, support and hope to parents who suffer the pain, grief and heartache of having a child whose decisions and choices are breaking their hearts.
 This includes mental illness which is outside their control.

-The journey we’ve been on with our daughter has taken us to many dark places we’d never have imagined: self-harm, mental illness, substance abuse with both alcohol and drugs, suicide attempts, panic attacks, rape, psychiatric evaluations, hospitalizations, rehabs and relapses.
+The journey we’ve been on has taken us to many dark places we’d never have imagined: self-harm, mental illness, substance abuse with both alcohol and drugs, suicide attempts, panic attacks, rape, psychiatric evaluations, hospitalizations, rehabs and relapses.

 Thankfully, Renee is no longer where she once was.
-Today she’s thriving and growing.
-Having traveled the country countless times, she shares her story of hope to a wide variety of audiences: high schools, Universities and College campuses, church youth groups, rock concerts and music festivals.
+Today she’s pressing forward and growing.
+Having traveled the country countless times, she shares her story of hope to a wide variety of audiences: high schools, universities and college campuses, church youth groups, rock concerts and music festivals.

-Today she’s a singer/song-writer performing under the stage name of Bearcat .
+She has done some singing and song writing performing under the stage name of Bearcat .
 Her first EP was released in June of 2012, available on iTunes or online.
 In December 2013 she released acoustic versions of some of those songs, also available on iTunes.
 Singing her emotive songs are now the way she shares her message with eager audiences of all ages.
-She also has a lucrative jewelry business promoted on Facebook at Maudeduam.
-A ring she designed just for TWLOHA can be purchased through their online store when they’re in stock.

 A unique aspect of our story is that in the spring of 2011 a movie was made about Renee and how her story was the genesis of what became a global non-profit movement, To Write Love on Her Arms (twloha.com).
 The movie’s title is: To Write Love On Her Arms.
 Released by Sony in March 2015 it’s available to rent or puchase from Amazon or other digital sources. http://www.sonypictures.com/movies/towriteloveonherarms/discanddigital/